jaymcgavren/jaymcgavren.github.io/_posts/2019-07-04-coping-with-macos-mojave-for-web-development.md

 ## Fix Terminal.app

-By default, MacOS Terminal.app doesn't treat the Option/Alt key as a Meta key.
+By default, MacOS Terminal.app doesppn't treat the Option/Alt key as a Meta key.
 This breaks many shortcuts in `set -o emacs` mode (the default) as well as Emacs itself.
 Personally, I use iTerm 2 for my terminal, but we should fix Terminal.app regardless.

 * Open `/Applications/Utilities/Terminal.app`.
 * "Preferences..." menu.